jradcliffe5/EVNPC_chair/README.md

 | `GMAIL_ADDRESS` | Gmail address used as the SMTP sender for review reminders and feedback emails |
 | `GMAIL_APP_PWD` | Gmail App Password for SMTP/IMAP authentication |

-Edit the `SESSION` variable at the top of the script to match the current observing period (e.g. `2026A`).
+Edit the `SESSION` variable at the top of the script to match the current observing period (e.g. `2026A`). `ARCHIVE_ADDRESS` and `ARCHIVE_DELAY_SECONDS` (also near the top) control the `feedback archive` step — the mailing list that receives the archived outcome emails, and the gap between successive messages.
 The script also assumes the scripts live in `SCRIPTS_DIR` and reviewer file uploads land in `REVIEWS_SOURCE_DIR` (both set near the top of `run-PC-scripts.sh`) and runs everything through the pinned `PY_EXEC` interpreter — adjust these paths for your machine.

 ### Commands